student-hub/acs-upb-mobile/CONTRIBUTING.md

 <summary class="collection" id="classes-collection"><b>classes</b></summary>
 This collection stores information about classes defined in the
 <a href=#import_moodle-collection>import_moodle</a> collection.
 The ID of a document in this
-collection corresponds to an ID of a document in
+collection corresponds to the shortname of a document in
 <a href=#import_moodle-collection>import_moodle</a>.

 ###### Fields